deeparocks/impactdaos-xyz/posts/impactdaomedia-contributors.md

 ---
+chapter: 7
 title: Appendix
 description: Acknowledgements & Glossary (Web3 and DAO)
 ---

 # Acknowledgements

 The Impact DAOs book is produced by a global team of collaborators on the internet.
 We formed a DAO ([Impact DAO Media](https://twitter.com/impactdaos)) to study DAOs.

 Impact DAO Media is grateful to the following contributors and sponsors.

 # Acknowledgements

 The Impact DAOs book is produced by a global team of collaborators on the internet.
 We formed a DAO ([Impact DAO Media](https://twitter.com/impactdaos)) to study DAOs.

 Impact DAO Media is grateful to the following contributors and sponsors.

 ### Book Publishing

 [Matthew](https://twitter.com/Value_Strat), Writer & Editor in Chief, Korea 🇰🇷
 [Deepa](https://twitter.com/deeparocks), Writer & Editor, Canada 🇨🇦
 [Max Goodman](https://twitter.com/maxxgrok), Writer & Editor, USA 🇺🇸

 ### Branding and Visuals